- Page 1:Make Your Home Smarter

 Our top pick: There are a lot of good smart plugs on the market, but our favorite is the TP-Link HS105.
-It costs about $35 and works with Alexa, Apple HomeKit, Samsung SmartThings and Nest.
+It works with Alexa, Google Home, Apple HomeKit, Samsung SmartThings and Nest.
 Plus, it has a Home and Away feature which turns your lights on and off to make it look like you're home.

 What they will do for you: A security camera lets you keep an eye on your house and keep tabs on who's coming and going, all from your phone, tablet or laptop.
 The better cameras will also have night vision and can be linked with other smart home devices.
 That means the camera will start recording when you leave home and stop when you return.